lypnol/graph-theory/README.md

         return output
 ```

 once your `run` function is completed, you can run `python main.py` to see your ranking.
+You may need to run `pip install -r requirements.txt` first.

 ## How to add a problem
 Add a new folder `problem-[n+1]` with a README file and a `judge.py` file where you can specify how submissions could be validated and scored.